August 3, 2018 Orthodox politics: on Trump

 - Very simplistic solutions to complex problems

-- Limited understand of history to inform opinions
+- Limited understanding of history to inform opinions

 - Embedded mechanisms for discrediting critics and never even listening to them.